Exciting news!

 The judges wrote that they were ‘especially impressed’ and described the book as ‘exemplary’.
 They said:

 Wadsworth’s work provides her readers [with] opportunities to engage with complicated ontological, epistemological, and methodological issues in a style that is relentlessly engaging, witty, and tough.
-Using transparency and humor to reveal competing perspectives, she opens readers not only to the text but to themselves as people, researchers, and change agents.

 We celebrate the accomplishment of Yoland Wadsworth and her work in Building in research and evaluation: Human inquiry for living systems today.
 [Vancouver April 2012]